 Is Single Sign-On secure?

-Whilst an initial impression of SSO might leave you questioning the security of only needing one set of credentials to access several systems, single sign-on actually improves security when applied correctly.
+Whilst an initial impression of SSO might leave you questioning the security of only needing one set of credentials to manage access to several systems, SSO actually improves security when implemented correctly.

-What’s more, initial authentication can be very strong, with multi-factor authentication (MFA) now a standard requirement.
+What’s more, initial authentication can be very strong, with multi-factor authentication (MFA) now a standard Identity & Access Management capability.
 Users are likely to create a stronger, unique password if they only need to create one, or opt for MFA if they only need to do it once.

 If levels of security assurance requirements vary between your services, you can create the following workflow.
 If a user has authenticated with a higher/equal level of assurance in the first application to the level required for the second application, they can Single Sign-On to the second application.
 However, if a user has authenticated with a lower level of assurance in the first application and the second requires higher level of assurance, you can require the user to re-authenticate.

-The time to market for IDaaS is reduced compared to a more complex identity solution, due to the standardised feature sets and because the enterprise does not need to manage the deployment, security, configuration and maintenance of the solution themselves.
-It’s a matter of simple out-of-the-box API integration – rather than reinventing the wheel.
+The time to market (and time to value) for IDaaS is reduced compared to a more complex identity solution due to the standardised feature sets and because the enterprise does not need to manage the deployment, security, configuration and maintenance of the solution themselves.
+It’s a matter of simple out-of-the-box deployment – rather than reinventing the wheel.
 IDaaS also reduces the risks created by bad design choices that can happen when developing a single sign solution in-house.

 Interested in setting up SSO for your own business technology?
-Check out this case study of how one Ubisecure customer implemented Single Sign-On to the benefits of all users in their system.
+Check out this case study of how one Ubisecure customer implemented Single Sign-On to the benefit of all users in their system.